 - Phone payments can be received via Virtual Terminal.

 - The account can be suspended without any prior notice.
 Reactivating may take up to 180 days, leading to sales losses.

 In 2009 Jim McKelvey and Jack Dorsey founded the platform to run payments with smart devices instead of expensive POS hardware.
+Today Square market share counts 27.83% in the POS Systems category.
 The solution is available in English, Spanish, French, and Japanese and accepts all primary credit cards along with Apple Pay and Google Pay.
 For now, it's functioning in a few countries, including the US, UK, Australia, and some parts of Europe.

 Square includes predictable flat-rate pricing of 2.6% + 0.10 USD per swipe and 3.5% + 0.15 USD per no-card transaction.

 - The POS app and magstripe reader are free.

 - Suitable for small-to-medium retailers.